Consensys/armlet/README.md

 ```

 The `-g` or `--global` option above may not be needed depending on how
 you work.
-It my ensuring `mythx-analysis` is in your path where it might not
+It may ensure `mythx-analysis` is in your path where it might not
 otherwise be there.

 # Example